sentialabs/sentialabs.com/_posts/2018-08-16-Building-a-Slackbot-with-Serverless-Framework.md

     pass
 ```

 Don't worry if the code looks a bit complex, it's just an example of what you could do with a Slack Bot.
 In this case, the incoming message is processed in the `handle_message` function.
 In it, the message is scanned for `++`, `--` or `==`.
-The other functions provide the interaction with DynamoDB.
+The other functions provide interaction with DynamoDB.

 The only missing part is sending messages back to Slack.
 We will implement this in the next section.